 |Title:||How do adults with cystic fibrosis cope following a diagnosis of diabetes?|

 |Citation:||Journal of Advanced Nursing 64(5): 478-487, Oct 2008|

 |Description:||The official published version of the article can be obtained from the link below.|

-|Appears in Collections:||School of Health Sciences and Social Care Research Papers|
+|Appears in Collections:||Dept of Clinical Sciences Research Papers|

 Items in BURA are protected by copyright, with all rights reserved, unless otherwise indicated.